Last Updated on

 And finally, be aware of the rules for photography in certain places.
 I found out the wrong way, being told off by security for having my photo taken in front of the Grand Mosque.
 I believe the reason was because I was in unsuitable attire.
 Hence, my revised photo above.
 Even Rihanna apparently got in trouble when she was there a few years ago.
 However, men can be photographed in normal clothing.

 A land of contrasts and a fascinating city with much to admire.
 It really is a jewel in the desert.
+You must see Abu Dhabi!

-Similar to Abu Dhabi, you might want to check out Doha in Qatar.
+You might want to check out Doha in Qatar.

 Bye for now.